Ph3nol/NotificationPusher/README.md

 Source : [http://vxtindia.com/blog/push-notifications-for-your-iphone-app-with-php-and-ubuntu/](http://vxtindia.com/blog/push-notifications-for-your-iphone-app-with-php-and-ubuntu/)

-### Create a Google account project API key
+### Create a Google account project ID and API key

 * 1. Go on [https://code.google.com/apis/console](Google APIs console dashboard)
 * 2. Create a new projet
+* 3. You are now on your new project homepage, with a URL like `https://code.google.com/apis/console/#project:123456789012`. `123456789012` is your application ID.
-* 3. Click "Api Access" tab to obtain your API key
+* 4. Click "Api Access" tab to obtain your API key